Voldemort108X/xrzhang/index.md

 ## Awards
 <hr style="height:2px;border-width:0;color:gray;background-color:gray">
-* Xute Li Special Fellowship (highest honor for undergrad, 9/all undergraduates), by BIT
+* Xute Li Special Fellowship (highest honor for undergrad, 9/all undergraduates), by BIT in 2019
-* Graduate with 1st Class Honor, by BIT and Beijing Municipal Education Commission
+* Graduate with 1st Class Honor, by BIT and Beijing Municipal Education Commission in 2019
-* Excellent Graduation Thesis, by BIT
+* Excellent Graduation Thesis, by BIT in 2019
-* Special Award for Outstanding Innovation, by Ministry of Industry and Information Technology of China
+* Special Award for Outstanding Innovation, by Ministry of Industry and Information Technology of China in 2018
 * Mitacs Award for Outstanding Innovation-Undergraduate (1/all Mitacs interns), by Mitacs in 2018 [[Media]](https://www.mitacs.ca/en/newsroom/news-release/bionic-ears-brain-injury-blood-tests-annual-awards-recognize-innovators) [[Video]](https://www.youtube.com/watch?v=Y9NvVB49qQI&feature=youtu.be)
 * Diwen Scholarship (1/36), by BIT in 2018
 * Meritorious Winner in ICM/MCM (8.88%), by COMAP in 2018